sourcegraph/handbook/content/people-ops/hiring.md

    - We ask a consistent set of questions to each candidate so that we can objectively measure performance across candidates.
    - There are two interviewers in each interview so that we can better detect and compensate for misunderstandings during the interview and biases in the written feedback after the interview.
    - Interviewers take written notes during the interview so there is an objective record of the interview that can be referenced when making a hiring decision.
    - All interviewers submit written feedback independently before being able to see feedback from other interviewers.
+Feedback may not be edited after submission.
    - We maintain a consistent hiring [decision process](#decision-making-process) for all candidates.

 ## Decision making process